This is what it looks like outside our house today:

 Beforehand, I asked my students to text or email me a photo of their last assignment sheet so that I could refer to it throughout the lesson.
 During the lesson, I wrote out their new assignment and then emailed it after we hung up.

-The iStabilizer is designed to hold most smartphones and attach to the top of any tripod.
+The iStabilizer phone tripod mount is designed to hold most smartphones and attach to the top of any tripod.
 However, I decided to put it on my mic stand using the tripod-to-mic-stand adaptor (one of these came with the Zoom H2 recorder I purchased about five years ago).
 The mic stand allows for much more flexibility than a tripod would.
 I can easily move the camera to give a close-up view of the sheet music or my hands at the keyboard.
 The mic stand I have is just an inexpensive one that I purchased on Amazon for my CD recording project.

 Just as in a normal in-person lesson, I can listen to and watch students play, ask the usual teaching questions, and demonstrate passages for students.